How TO Outperform 80% of Local Salon Suites

 1.)
 Organize Your CRM.
 Make Your Clients Feel Special With Personalized Messages

-Your CRM is the part of your software where you store clients’ information.
+Your CRM is the software part where you store clients’ information.
 Organizing your CRM involves ensuring that each client profile is accurate and complete.
 This includes the client’s full name, phone number, email address, and notes about services.

 Another important task for managing and updating a client’s profile is appropriate tagging.
 Tagging is a way to categorize your clients into groups for personalized promotions and messages.